tranvantruonggit/tranvantruonggit.github.io/_posts/2023-08-15-Diffie-Hellman-key-exchange-with-color.md

 tags:
   - Learning
 ---
-The first time I learn about key exchange protocol, I came accross an analogy of the protocol using color mixing ([Wikipedia image](https://commons.wikimedia.org/wiki/File:Diffie-Hellman_Key_Exchange.svg)).
+The first time I learn about key exchange protocol, I came across an analogy of the protocol using color mixing ([Wikipedia image](https://commons.wikimedia.org/wiki/File:Diffie-Hellman_Key_Exchange.svg)).
 This analogy is easy to understand, but does it actually work, ignoring the fact that it may be insecure.
-Let's we find our now
+Let's see now.

 # Diffie-Hellman problem

-Let's define the Diffie hellman problem with color:
+Let's define the Diffie-Hellman problem with color:

 * Give `g` to be the generator of the group, in this case we chose the color `g` in the RGBA in the color space.
 * Let's define the `^` to be the one way function, that is giving 2 color `x` and `y`, we can easily compute the mixed color `m=x^y`, but given the color `m`, it is "hard" to find the color which `m` is mixed from.